pfrazee/scuttlebot-views/api.md

 ## rebuild: async

 Clear the view's db and index, and rerun the view-script from 0.
-Can accept any arbitrary number of view params.

 ```bash
 rebuild {..views}